 47. “Both formerly and now, it is only suffering that I describe, and the cessation of suffering.”
 The Buddha

 An unedited Buddha quote is taken from the Buddhist scripture, Sutta Nipata.

 48. “Peace comes from within.
 Do not seek it without.” ― Siddhārtha Gautama

 Buddha’s words on peace.
-The quote above is unedited and still maintain its original form.
+The quote above is unedited and still maintains its original form.
 This particular quote from Buddha was taken from the Siddhārtha Gautama.

 49. “Resolutely train yourself to attain peace”

 It’s another genuine quote from the great teacher, Buddha.
 This quote was taken from the Utthana Sutta of the Sutta Nipata.
 The original translation in Pāli reads, “Daḷhaṃ sikkhatha santiyā.”

 50. What you are is what you have been.
 What you’ll be is what you do now.
 Buddha

 Buddha believes that whatever anyone is going to be in the future depends on what they actually do now.

 I believe you enjoyed our unedited collection of Buddha’s quotes.
 If you have any verified Buddha’s Quote that you want us to add to our collection, go ahead and share it with us via the comment section.
 Also, don’t forget to share this page with your family & friends.